GobySoft/goby3/src/doc/markdown/doc600_moos.md

   </tr>
 </table>

-Your driver will be (at a minimum) a C linkage function "frontseat_driver_load" and a subclass of goby::moos::FrontSeatInterfaceBase.
+At a minimum, your driver will include a C linkage function `frontseat_driver_load` and a subclass of `goby::moos::FrontSeatInterfaceBase`.
 It should be compiled into a shared library (.so on Linux).

 The C function is used by iFrontSeat to load your driver: